 CHD 203.
-CHILDREN'S LITERATURE AND LANGUAGE DEVELOPMENT (3-0-3)
+CHILDREN'S LITERATURE AND LANGUAGE DEVELOPMENT (3-0-3) PREREQUISITE: Appropriate placement scores.

-This course surveys appropriate literature and language arts activities designed to enhance young children's speaking, listening, pre-reading and writing skills.
+This course surveys appropriate phreenene sector activities designed to enhance young children's speaking, listening, pre-reading and writing skills.
 Emphasis is placed on developmental appropriateness as related to language.
 Upon completion, students should be able to create, evaluate and demonstrate activities which support a language-rich environment for young children.
 This is a CORE course.